 It was around 8pm on a Saturday night in early March.
 I was in bed, watching my umpteenth rerun of “The Golden Girls” on Hulu.

 It’s been nearly six months since I’d had my blood check for all those damn demons of mine.
 The results were predictably bad.
 Why else would the nurse practitioner call me on the Saturday night after my blood was drawn?
-No suspense here.
-What for?
+No suspense music sting here.
 I’ve written about my stratospheric A1C and triglycerides readings before.
 After steady declines, it only took me a few months, but I’m back to a 13 reading (A1C) and over 1200 (triglycerides).
 After speaking with the nurse practitioner for a few minutes and reading the lab results, I reclined on my bed, took a deep breath, and said quietly:

 “I’m killing myself.”